janschill/cern-solid-code-investigation/meetings/20201015-cern-solid-brainstorm.md

 solid-auth-client is a HTML and JavaScript framework to retrieve the authentication token from the identity provider.
 It can also retrieve the data from a pod.
 This is all client side, in the browser.

-When receiving data from Solid it needs to be parse as it is in RDF.
+When receiving data from Solid it needs to be parsed as it is in RDF.
 This can be done with [rdflib.js](https://github.com/linkeddata/rdflib.js).

 ### Indico